haardikk21/hadyoubought-v2/README.md

 A modern remake of HadYouBought

+You can check this out at https://hadyoubought.com/v2/ for now.

 TODO:
 - Create a component for the Title and Datepicker which also includes a form for the price
 - Improve the footer design